-• MPD OATT 2020 Annual Informational Filing (ER15-1429-000)
+• Versant Power MPD 2020 Annual Informational Filing (ER15-1429-000)

 On May 1, 2020, Emera Maine (now known as Versant Power) submitted its annual informational filing setting forth, for the June 1, 2020 to May 31, 2021 rate year, the charges for transmission service under the Maine Public District ("MPD") OATT ("MPD Charges") and an updated transmission real power loss factor.
-Since the last Report, Versant Power revised its filing of the 2020-2021 MPD Charges to reflect the loss of the load of Houlton Water Company, which on May 15, 2020 interconnected its electric system with that of NB Power.
-While neither filing will be noticed for public comment, they will be subject to the process established in the "Protocols for Implementing and Reviewing Charges Established by the MPD OATT Attachment J Rate Formulas" and may result in further proceedings (see, e.g., 2019 and 2018 filings below below).
+On May 18, 2020, Versant Power revised its filing of the 2020-2021 MPD Charges to reflect the loss of the load of Houlton Water Company, which on May 15, 2020 interconnected its electric system with that of NB Power ("Revised Charges").
+Since the last Report, on June 17, 2020, Versant Power re-submitted its Revised Charges to reflect the Versant Power name, as set forth in its June 3, 2020 notice of succession and its Order 864 compliance filing in Docket Nos.
+ER20-1977 and ER20-1736, respectively.
+While none of these informational filings will be noticed for public comment, the 2020 charges will be subject to the process established in the Annual Review "Protocols for Implementing and Reviewing Charges Established by the Attachment J Formulas" and may result in further proceedings (see, e.g., 2019 and 2018 filings below below).
 If there are questions on the 2020 MPD OATT Informational Filing, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).

-• MPD OATT 2019 Annual Informational Filing (ER15-1429-000)
+• Versant Power MPD 2019 Annual Informational Filing (ER15-1429-000)

-The motion by Maine Customer Group ("MCG") to strike a portion of Emera Maine's 2019 MPD OATT Informational Filing remains pending.
-As previously reported, MCG moved to strike the trueup to actuals portion of Emera's 2019 Annual Update filing to the extent that true-up proposes a change in the formula rate from a direct assignment of MPD's post- retirement benefits other than pensions ("PBOPs") to an allocation of company-wide PBOPs (which MCG argued would be a retroactive change to Emera Maine's formula rate, otherwise required to effect only prospectively).
-On June 26, 2019, Emera Maine answered MCG's motion to strike.
+The motion by Maine Customer Group ("MCG") to strike a portion of the 2019 MPD Informational Filing remains pending.
+As previously reported, MCG moved to strike the trueup to actuals portion of the 2019 MPD Annual Update filing to the extent that true-up proposes a change in the formula rate from a direct assignment of MPD's post- retirement benefits other than pensions ("PBOPs") to an allocation of companywide PBOPs (which MCG argued would be a retroactive change to the formula rate of Emera Maine (now known as Versant Power), otherwise required to effect only prospectively).
+On June 26, 2019, Versant Power answered MCG's motion to strike.
 This matter remains pending before the FERC.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).